TatoNaranjo/TatoNaranjo/README.md

 ![Markdown](https://img.shields.io/badge/markdown-%23000000.svg?style=for-the-badge&logo=markdown&logoColor=white)

-# What Am I Currently Doing?
+# Currently, I'm Studying at:

 ## Systems Engineering
 I am currently doing my academic training as a Systems Engineer at the University of Cundinamarca, where I have acquired skills in various aspects of software development, including: